FuelLabs/sway-standards/docs/src/index.md

 - [SRC-20; Native Asset Standard](./src-20-native-asset.md) defines the implementation of a standard API for [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) using the Sway Language.
 - [SRC-3; Mint and Burn](./src-3-minting-and-burning.md) is used to enable mint and burn functionality for fungible assets.
+- [SRC-6; Vault Standard](./src-6-vault.md) defines the implementation of a standard API for asset vaults developed in Sway.
+- [SRC-13; Soulbound Address](./src-13-soulbound-address.md) defines the implementation of a soulbound address.

+### Metadata

 - [SRC-7; Onchain Asset Metadata Standard](./src-7-asset-metadata.md) is used to store metadata for [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets).
 - [SRC-9; Metadata Keys Standard](./src-9-metadata-keys.md) is used to store standardized metadata keys for [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) in combination with the SRC-7 standard.
-- [SRC-6; Vault Standard](./src-6-vault.md) defines the implementation of a standard API for asset vaults developed in Sway.
-- [SRC-13; Soulbound Address](./src-13-soulbound-address.md) defines the implementation of a soulbound address.
 - [SRC-15; Offchain Asset Metadata Standard](./src-15-offchain-asset-metadata.md) is used to associated metadata with [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) offchain.

 ### Security and Access Control